The Navy Lark

 For most of its run the show starred Leslie Phillips, Jon Pertwee and Stephen Murray, whose names rotated in order of precedence with each new episode over the entire 15-series run.
 Stephen Murray's daughter, Amanda Murray, also appeared in a few episodes.
+The programme was transmitted on the BBC Light Programme and subsequently BBC Radio 2.
+It was produced by Alastair Scott Johnston.

-Episodes of The Navy Lark series are still replayed in rotation on BBC Radio 4 Extra.
+Episodes of The Navy Lark series are regularly replayed on BBC Radio 4 Extra.

 Plot

 Episodes were self-contained, although there was continuity within the series, and sometimes a reference to a previous episode might be made.
 A normal episode consisted of Sub Lt Phillips, scheming Chief Petty Officer Pertwee, and bemused Lt.
 Murray trying to get out of trouble they created for themselves without their direct superior, Commander (later Captain) "Thunderguts" Povey finding out.
 Scenes frequently featured a string of eccentric characters, often played by Ronnie Barker or Jon Pertwee.
 Over the course of the programme Lt Murray marries Admiral Ffont-Bittocks' daughter Rita.

 The Republic of Potarneyland, a country situated somewhere on the Indian subcontinent, is featured in several episodes.
 Over the course of the series, it is revealed that Potarneyland had recently been granted independence from Great Britain, and had joined NATO because the Potanis considered it to be a "free gift scheme".
 During Series 3 of The Navy Lark, a Potarneyland frigate, the Poppadom, appears in several episodes manned by various Potani officers voiced by Michael Bates and Ronnie Barker.